Advice on Caravan Insurance

 Check for restrictions due to the security on the caravan site.
 There may be different requirements for security, for instance an insurer might insist that a static caravan may only be stored on a registered holiday park (i.e. HPA or British Holiday Home Parks Association graded sites).
 In addition the insurer may insist that the caravan site is protected by hedging or fencing at its periphery.

 You may be able to include damage to awnings at a small extra charge, usually there is a restriction on the age of the awning that can be covered, typically awnings that are more than seven years old cannot be covered.

 This is just an introduction to caravan insurance and is not intended to be representative of the covers or restrictions offered by any particular insurance or that all insurance provide the protection described.
-You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure branch.
+You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure office.